Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.3.3.4">3.3.4.
 Unset optional properties</a>

 Unset optional properties in a database are properties that exist and have a specific value within a database for some materials entries, but are undefined for other entries, i.e. have the value 'null' within a JSON file or SQL database.

-Unset properties are not returned in the response unless explicitly requested in the search query.
+Unset properties MUST not be returned in the response unless explicitly requested in the search query.
-Any comparisons involving unset properties should return a value of false, i.e. by definition the value of 'null' is outside of any defined search range.
+Any comparisons involving unset properties MUST be evaluated as false, i.e. by definition the value of 'null' is outside of any defined search range.

-If a property is explicitly requested in a search query without value range filters, then all entries otherwise satisfying the query should be returned, including those with null values for this property.
+If a property is explicitly requested in a search query without value range filters, then all entries otherwise satisfying the query SHOULD be returned, including those with null values for this property.
-The value of these properties should be set to the JSON 'null' value in the response.
+These properties MUST be set to the JSON 'null' value in the response.

-Note that this only applies to properties that are described by a single value, and not to properties with multiple attributes such as the structure.
-In this case, attributes that have null value are simply omitted from the returned structure.
+The text in this section describes how the API handles properties that are null.
+It does not regulate the handling of values inside property data structures that can be null.
+The use of null values inside property data structures are described in the definitions of those data structures elsewhere in the specification.

 Entries with unset property values can be filtered out of the response using:

 \<property\> IS KNOWN

 This requires that only entries with non-null values of '\<property\>' be returned;
-i.e. all entries with null values of '\<property\>' are filtered out of the response.
+i.e. all entries with null values of '\<property\>' MUST be filtered out of the response.

 # <a name="h.4">4.
 API endpoints</a>